-The policy applies to all researchers at the University of Tasmania, following the policy implementation in October 2018.
+The procedure applies to all researchers at the University of Tasmania, following the procedure implementation in October 2018.

-In the OA Policy, Researchers are defined as: Any employee, Visiting Fellow or Scholar, Adjunct, Clinical, Associate or discretionary Title Holder or student of the University undertaking research, where the definition of research is consistent with the Higher Education Research Data Collection specifications.
+In the OA Procedure researchers are defined as: Any employee, Visiting Fellow or Scholar, Adjunct, Clinical, Associate or discretionary Title Holder or student of the University undertaking research, where the definition of research is consistent with the Higher Education Research Data Collection specifications.

-Details of what the OA Policy requires, and when, may be found in the OA Procedure, Clause 3.3.2.
+The types of research outputs mandated for deposit are outlined in the OA Procedure 2.2 Mandatory Deposit.
 Any outputs accepted for publication or presented after the implementation date of October 2018 are required.

 Many publishers permit authors to upload the Final Author Version of their publication to an OA repository, sometimes with an embargo.
 To comply with the UTAS OA Policy, retain the Final Author Version and deposit this with your metadata to WARP.